 - LP® Tech Shield® Roofing Sheathing keeps your coop cooler in warm weather.
 Its radiant barrier blocks heat from entering through the roof of the coop.
 It's particularly helpful for warm climate regions throughout the United States.

-- Epoxy Flooring is one of our "Cleaner Coop" Options.
+- Epoxy flooring is one of our "Cleaner Coop" Options.
 It is durable, easy to clean and 100% moisture resistant.
 The flooring has a smooth brown speckled finish.

 Quality-Made in America

-This classic chicken coop is handcrafted by the Amish in Lancaster County, PA, using high quality materials.
+This classic chicken coop is made in America, handcrafted by the Amish in Lancaster County, PA, using high quality materials.
 Each coop is made to order!
 The pressure-treated base and flooring will keep termites, carpenter ants and rot at bay.
 The siding is exterior-grade, painted or stained with Woodwright brand, oil-based stain.
-All half-inch hardware cloth wire over the windows and air vents is coated in black vinyl.
+All half-inch hardware cloth wire over the windows and air vents and in the run is coated in black vinyl.

 There are 15 paint colors and 5 stain colors to choose from.
 Two colors are included with your purchase, so you can choose one color for the siding and another for the trim, at no extra cost.

 If you've chosen Duratemp siding for your coop, you’ll need to choose a paint color; if you've chosen either Pine Tongue & Groove or Pine Board & Batten siding, you'll need to choose stain colors.
-Our paint brand is "Haley," a high-end line originating out of Lancaster County, PA, that has been in production for more than 100 years.
+We use a high-end line of paint originating out of Lancaster County, PA, that has been in production for more than 100 years.
 Our stain brand is Woodwright, a unique line of quality oil-based stains made in Ohio.